AphaseDev/QtZeroConf/README.md

 ```c++
 startBrowser("_test._tcp");
 ```
-If you are browsing for services published using both ipv4 and ipv6 ( QAbstractSocket::AnyIPProtocol) you should also connect a slot to QzeroConf's serviceUpdated() signal.
+If you are browsing for services published using both ipv4 and ipv6 (QAbstractSocket::AnyIPProtocol) you should also connect a slot to QZeroConf's serviceUpdated() signal.
 When the IP address of the first protocol is resolved,  serviceAdded() is emitted, when the IP address of the second protocol is resolved,  serviceUpdated() is emitted.

+By default, services browsing is performed on all network interfaces.
+You can browse to a particular network interface by passing the index of QNetworkInterface.

-Only one browser can be in use per instance of QzeroConf.
+Only one browser can be in use per instance of QZeroConf.

 **Txt records** are placed into a QMap called txt within the discovered service.
 For example, the value of txt record "Qt=The Best!" can be retrieved with the code...